CVHub520/X-AnyLabeling/docs/en/custom_model.md

 engine: trt
 ```

-Then follow the [Offline Model Download](#offline-model-download) workflow and import the yaml file through **Load Custom Model** in the interface to use TensorRT inference.
+Then follow the [Offline Model Download](#offline-model-download) workflow and import the YAML file through **Load Custom Model** to use TensorRT inference.

 **c.
 Model Loading**